avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 enabled them to pass the _FDA_ trials.
 In spite of my technical success, for commercial reasons, beyond the scope of my short article, anyway they were forced to close down their _PCR_ business unit;
-therefore my [threshhold  algorithm](https://www.pythonprog.com/thresholding-in-machine-learning/) was never patented.
+therefore my [threshold  algorithm](https://www.pythonprog.com/thresholding-in-machine-learning/) was never patented.

 1. Initially _Bar_ and the company's chief microbiologist gave me a 2 week crash course in the fields of microbiology and genetics that they felt I would need for my work.